amrita-basu88/OutSystems_myNotes/README.md

 1. In the Web Block use the Notify Widget as part of the logic;
    2. On every usage of the Web Block (in both Web Screens and Web Blocks)  specify the [Screen 	 Action](http://www.outsystems.com/help/servicestudio/9.0/Designing_Actions/Create_a_Screen_Action.htm) that will handle the notification by setting the On Notify property of the Web Block.

+   Notify Widget cannot be used in Screen Action.
+It can be used only inside the Web Blocks.

 ### A good comparison of Ajax Submit and Server Submit